-Nutritionist, Susan Bowerman visited Herbalife this morning and we seized the opportunity to ask her a few questions.
-If you’ve ever wanted to know what motivated Susan to become a dietitian or about whether she ever indulges in guilty treats then read on…
+This morning nutritionist Susan Bowerman visited Herbalife and we seized the opportunity to ask her a few questions.
+If you’ve ever wanted to know what motivated Susan to become a dietitian or about whether she ever indulges in guilty treats, then read on.

 Welcome to Herbalife Headquarters, Susan.
 Thousands of people read your nutrition posts each week and everyone wants to know about how you stay healthy.